 Uniquely Nora does not end there and neither does my writing.
 Stay tuned for up to date information about my “Uniquely Nora” Contemporary/Realistic Fiction books coming soon!

 LUKE… I am your MOTHER!
 My mommy hat is my favorite hat.
 It also happens to be the most worn-in and worn-out of all my hats.
-With three rambunctious young boys, there’s rarely EVER a dull moment!
+With three rambunctious young boys, a new baby girl there’s rarely EVER a dull moment!
 A mommy hat is never hung.
 Isn’t that a fascinating yet exhausting element of motherhood?

 I enjoy making my boys giggle.
 A true giggle is very different from a laugh and is uniquely magnificent due to the contagious nature it possesses.
 No matter what other tasks are on my mind, no matter how many hats I am balancing on top of my mommy hat-hair-head, a giggle from one of my lil’ guys brings me back into the current moment and helps me remember what is really important in life.
 Embracing the present.
 This is mindful motherhood.
 A skill I am still trying to find balance in obtaining.